 With the Front Range’s many unlined irrigation canals, and irrigated lawns where there were once arid grasslands, the natural groundwater system has changed and the water table has risen to near-surface conditions in many places.
 To prevent basement flooding or foundation damage, buildings may need dewatering pumps that may produce a few gallons here and there, or may pump thousands of gallons daily.
 When all of these discharges across the Metro Area add up, large quantities of groundwater are being discharged to storm sewers that drain to streams.
 In order to decrease the drinking water treatment burden for downstream communities, help prevent salt buildup in farmland soils, and protect fish and other aquatic life in creeks and rivers, CDPHE has created a permitting system to limit the amount of potentially toxic constituents flowing into local rivers and creeks.

 Depending on the groundwater quality, one of two discharge permitting tracks will be followed if the discharged water will flow back to streams.
 These are referred to as either the “easy permit” or “hard permit.”
-If the water is relatively free of impurities, then the “easy permit” only requires limited sampling, a permit application, and a year of environmental remediationminimal monthly monitoring.
+If the water is relatively free of impurities, then the “easy permit” only requires limited sampling, a permit application, and a year of minimal monthly monitoring.
 If the groundwater contains higher concentrations of metals or other constituents, the “hard permit” is needed and sampling is much more involved and expensive, regular monitoring and reporting are required, and a treatment system may be needed for the discharged water.

 Fortunately, depending on the geologic conditions, water quality, and volume discharged, there may be alternatives to either of these permits and commercial facility owners may be able to circumvent the CDPHE permitting requirements.
 Westwater Hydrology LLC will be glad to provide a confidential assessment of your dewatering system and work to find the most cost-effective way to handle building dewatering discharges.